-Given the size of the college and the finite resources allocated to the Library, it is impossible to provide all the materials that may be necessary or desirable.
-Therefore, in selecting materials for the Library, the following priorities apply:
+Library funds are used for current and retrospective purchases to build a balanced collection that supports the academic mission of the University.
+Given the size of the University and the finite resources allocated to the library, it is impossible to provide all the materials that may be necessary or desirable.
+Therefore, in selecting materials, the following priorities apply (in descending order):

 Generally, the following considerations are made for all materials selected for inclusion in the Library collections: